MKun1/Child-Empowerment-Web-Platform/README.md

 2. Navigate to the project directory:
 3. Open the home.html file in your preferred browser to view the platform locally.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-Fork the project.
-Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -m 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request.

 ## Contact
 If you have any questions or suggestions, feel free to contact me at kundaimduduzi2@gmail.com